 Schools should recognize and encourage all types of family involvement by providing regular, two-way communication to families and involving families in ways that embrace their expertise.
-Do not assume that absence means non-caring.
+It is essential not to assume that absence means a lack of interest or caring.
 Instead, assess what barriers may prevent some families from attending events.
 Families can serve as co-decision makers, co-communicators, co-supporters, co-learners, and co-teachers.